 - Arginine is an essential amino acid that plays an important role in cell division, wound healing, removing ammonia from the body, immune function, and the release of hormones.
 It is also a precursor for the synthesis of nitric oxide, which is important in the regulation of blood pressure.

 Sinus Defense is a sublingual spray formulation of transfer factor.

 Transfer factor is the immune mechanism of transferring a mother’s immunity to her child.
-It has been demonstrated to be effective transferring immunity between species as well.
-Sinus defense is programed to identify and biologically adhere to mold antigens.
-This allows the bodies immediate cell mediated immunity system to destroy the tagged antigens using our natural T cells.
+It has been demonstrated to be effective in transferring immunity between species as well.
+Sinus defense is programmed to identify and biologically adhere to mold antigens.
+This allows the bodies immediate cell-mediated immunity system to destroy the tagged antigens using our natural T cells.

 1 Dennis, Robertson, et.al, Toxicology and Industrial Health 25 (9-10) 669-680, 2009